panaversity/learn-applied-generative-ai-fundamentals/14_gpts/01_create_gpt/readme.md

 **Prerequisites:**

-* An OpenAI account with a ChatGPT Plus or Enterprise subscription (Custom GPTs are not available on free plans).
+* An OpenAI account.
+Free users have limited access to Custom GPTs.
+A ChatGPT Plus subscription ($20/month) provides enhanced access compared to free users, while an Enterprise subscription offers the highest level of access and benefits.

 **Steps:**